leon123858/ADL2022/HW3/report/README.md

 ## Plot

-1. get `trainer_state.json` file in train process's output_dir,
+1. get each check point folder in train process's output_dir
-2. get the loss in each step
+2. use each check point to generate prediction
+3. evaluate each check point prediction result by rouge
-3. use excel to plot it
+4. use excel to plot it

 ## Bonus